 As part of its ‘Ecomagination Challenge’ launched last year, GE awarded five people $100,000 each to develop their innovations such as an inflatable wind turbine, an intelligent water meter, a cyber secure network infrastructure, and short-circuiting and outage technology.

-With an eye to hiring, Starbucks wanted to diversify its workforce and provide opportunities for certain cohorts.
+With an eye to hiring, Starbucks wanted to diversify its workforce and provide opportunities for specific cohorts.
 It has pledged to hire 25,000 US military veterans and spouses by 2025 as part of its socially responsible efforts.
 Ahead of schedule, the company reached this milestone six years early and now hires 5,000 veterans and military spouses every year.

 To tackle racial and social equity, Starbucks announced a mentorship program to connect black, indigenous, and people of color (BIPOC) to senior leaders and invest in partnerships.
 The chain also aims to have BIPOC represented at 30% in corporate roles and 40% in retail and manufacturing by 2025.